• Skip to primary navigation

 PIN IT FOR LATER!

-Why You’ll Love these Blackened Pork Chops
+Why You’ll Love This Recipe

 • Pork chops are a great lean option when you’re looking to pack protein without the fat content of other meats.
-Cooking them on a flat top grill helps keep the meat juicy and tender too!
+Cooking them on a flat top grill helps keep the meat juicy and tender too.

 • Have dinner on the table in under a half hour with this simple blackened pork chops recipe.
 A great meal for a busy weeknight.